-You may lock the status display screens, bypassing the display screen time-out function.
-Sometimes it is useful to maintain visibility to a specific screen when testing, making adjustments or troubleshooting the system.
-To do this, you must be in the Info menu loop.
-Simultaneously press the Program (Prg) and Enter (\checkmark) key for approximately 3 seconds.
-This will turn the screen lock feature On or Off.
-When the screen lock feature is On, the display screens remain displayed when you select different screens with the Up (\uparrow) or Down (\blacklozenge) arrow keys.
-A padlock symbol (\boxdot) appears in the upper right corner indicating the screen lock feature is On.
-You must unlock the screens to restore the time-out function.
+You may lock any of the status display screens, bypassing the display screen time-out function.
+This is sometimes useful to maintain visibility to a specific screen when testing, making adjustments or troubleshooting the system.
+Simultaneously press the program (Prg) and Enter (\checkmark) key for approximately 3 seconds to turn the screen lock feature On or Off.
+When a screen is locked it remains displayed unless you press the Up (\uparrow) or Down (\downarrow) arrow keys to select a different screen within the menu loop.
+A symbol (I) appears in the upper right corner indicating the screen lock feature is On.